-You’ll be hard-pressed to find a brownie I like better than these Mississppi Mud Brownies!
-They are so fudgey, gooey, and absolutely delish.
+You’ll be hard-pressed to find a brownie I like better than these Mississippi Mud Brownies!
+They are so fudgy, gooey, and absolutely delish.

-How’s Summer treatin’ ya?
+Mississippi Mud Brownies– How’s Summer treatin’ ya?
 Heck!
-How has the past 6 months been?
-Seriously people I need a blogging intervention.
+How have the past 6 months been?
+Seriously, people, I need a blogging intervention.
 I’m not going to make excuses or tell you why my life has been crazy because we all have crazy lives.
 BUT I am going to bribe you into being my friend again.
 You think it won’t work, but you are so so SO wrong.
 It’ll work- promise.
-These puppies will have you knocking down my door for more recipes once you try them.
+These Mississippi Mud Brownies will have you knocking down my door for more recipes once you try them.
 If not, well, you’ve got seriously deranged tastes.

 BUT, if you really want to go crazy, which I totally encourage, try it with these toasted coconut marshmallows from Kraft.
 They.
 Are.
-Amazing. and totally make these brownies do the jig on your tongue.
+Amazing. and totally make these Mississippi mud brownies do the jig on your tongue.
 No worries though, regular marshmallows will be just as good.
 Kinda. 😉 I found the coconut marshmallows here.

 All in a row… and back into the oven they go!
 Bake for another 3-4 minutes or until they are all puffed up and starting to brown.